Backup Plan Explained

 Managed Backup enables you to store the configuration of each backup you create so that you can run it at any time either manually, or on schedule.
 This configuration is stored as a backup plan, which you can create using the Backup Wizard.

-Once a backup plan is configured, you can locate it in Management Console on Computers.
-Click the computer for which you want to see the backup plan, on the side panel open Backup Plan tab, and expand the backup storage to see backup plans stored in it.
+Once a backup plan is configured, you can locate it in the Management Console on Computers.
+Click on the computer for which you want to see the backup plan,then on the side panel open the Backup Plan tab, and expand the backup storage to see backup plans stored in it.

-Backup plan run status in visible on the plan icon.
+Backup plan status can be monitored on the plan tile.

 Full Backup